A Self-Fulfilling Prophecy

 As Harvey demonstrates, members of Iraq’s new government initially sought to establish a positive relationship with Saudi Arabia, and to pursue a course independent from Iran.
 But, isolated and rejected by Saudi King Abdullah, Iraq ultimately had nowhere else to turn.

-Katherine Harvey is an independent scholar based in Washington, DC.
-She holds a PhD in Middle Eastern Studies from King's College London.
-Previously, she was an intelligence officer in the US Navy, with tours in the Middle East, Europe and at sea.
-She has also worked in political risk consulting.
+Katherine Harvey is an Adjunct Assistant Professor in the Security Studies Program at Georgetown University.
+She is also on the Board of Advisors at the Johns Hopkins School of Advanced International Studies, and holds a PhD in Middle Eastern Studies from King's College London.
+Previously, she served as an intelligence officer in the US Navy, with tours in the Middle East, in Europe and at sea.